 Teacher – Mrs Nicola Bennett

-Teaching Assistants – Mrs Nikki Howlett, Mrs Helen Belcher
+Teaching Assistants – Mrs Nikki Howlett, Mrs Hayley Cox and Mrs Alison Wheeler

-We are the Elf Owls and we are the foundation class at Great Milton C of E Primary School.
+We are the Elf Owls and we are the Reception class at Great Milton C of E Primary School.

-We enjoy an airy spacious classroom with the addition of two outdoor areas: one under shelter and one offering a larger space to explore which features a range of climbing equipment and role-play areas, mud kitchen, reading tent, a stage for singing and dancing, a large sandpit and areas for growing plants and vegetables.
+We enjoy an airy spacious classroom with the addition of two outdoor areas: one under shelter and one offering a larger space to explore which features a range of climbing equipment and role-play areas, mud kitchen, reading tent, a water wall, bikes, trikes and scooters, a large sandpit and areas for growing plants and vegetables.
 Please take a look at the recent photos of our fabulous learning environment.

 We enjoy exploring at school and spending our time learning.
 We become independent and active learners by exploring and learning from our environment and each other.
-Our teacher plans our lessons and topics mostly around our interests.
+Our teacher plans our lessons, activities and resources and topics mostly around our interests.
 Our teachers record some of our learning on tablets which are shared along with our books and observations at parents evening.
 Our activities are based and planned around the three prime areas of learning and the four specific areas of learning from the 'Development Matters Curriculum'.

-Our parents and carers are encouraged to bring us into the classroom each day and help us start our daily school routines.
-They can also speak to the teachers about any concerns or share messages.
+Our parents and carers are encouraged to bring us to our classroom door each day and help us start our daily school routines.
+They can also speak to the adults about any concerns or share messages.

-We have some daily sessions including our “Funky Fingers” and phonics lessons as well as some adult- directed tasks.
+We have some daily sessions including our “Funky Fingers”, "Dough Disco" and group led phonic lessons as well as some adult- directed tasks.
 We have the opportunity each day to spend time planning what we would like to discover and take part in and then we are encouraged to review how successful we have been.
 The adults in our classroom support our investigations by asking us questions or observing how we problem solve and learn.

-We are provided with a reading book that can be changed daily if required, along with access to an interactive program called “Bug Club”.
-Each Elf Owl is allocated levelled reading books suited to our individual ability and is updated as required - we also encourage the grown ups who read with us to ask us questions that can be found on the inside cover of our book that support our comprehension skills.
+We are provided with a reading book that can be changed daily if required, along with an individual sound and word books.
+Each Elf Owl is allocated reading books suited to our individual ability and is updated as required - we also encourage the grown ups who read with us to ask us questions that can be found on the inside cover of our book that support our comprehension skills.

-We are very lucky to have a lovely teaching assistant who works with us full time depending on our class size - sometimes we have two if our classes are big!
+We are very lucky to have lovely teaching assistants who works with us full time and are very much part of the Early years team.

 We join the whole school for lunchtimes in our hall and sometimes enjoy lunchtime activities, for example Book Club, Art Club and spending time with our kind and caring Year Six buddies and other friends.
 We join in with some whole school events, assemblies and worship when our teacher feels we are ready.
 We are part of the whole school and have two children from Elf Owls that are part of the School Council and an additional two that are our Eco Councillors.
 We are asked our opinions and have our voices heard and are part of a variety of school projects.